web-dev-course/final-project/README.md

 ### Cart Page:
 - Create a cart page that displays the current items in the cart, fetched from the Context API.
-- Allow users to add or delete items directly from this page.
+- Allow users to add or delete items directly from this page (See the `Cart` page in figma).

 ### Checkout Process:
 - On clicking the "Checkout" button in the sidebar, navigate to the checkout page.
 - The checkout page should display the cart items and allow users to add an address and payment method.
 - Implement "Add Address" and "Add Card" sections, updating the relevant information on the checkout page.
 - Ensure the checkout flow follows the design guide.
+- On click of buttons it should lead user to respective pages (Hint: Search up `useNavigate` hook in the react-router-dom library.

 ## Design:
 - Follow the provided Figma design file for all pages (Sign-Up, Login, Home, Product Details, Cart, Checkout).